bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsPackageDependenciesDataStructures.rst

     libraries for this packages and it's upstream packages and TPLs.
 Adding these library directories to the CMake link line is unnecessary and would cause link-line too long errors on some systems.
-Instead, this list of library directories is used when creating the ${PACKAGE_NAME}Config.cmake files.
+Instead, this list of library directories is used when creating ${PACKAGE_NAME}Config.cmake and Makefile.export.${PACKAGE_NAME} files.

   ${PACKAGE_NAME}_LIBRARIES

-    Defines as list of *only* the libraries associated with the given (sub)package and does *not* list libraries in upstream packages.
+    Defines list of *only* the libraries associated with the given (sub)package and does *not* list libraries in upstream packages.
 Linkages to upstream packages is taken care of with calls to TARGET_LINK_LIBRARIES(...) and the dependency management system in CMake